komodorio/komoplane/Roadmap.md

 resources in argocd: https://argo-cd.readthedocs.io/en/latest/developer-guide/extensions/ui-extensions/, there is one that does backend stuff as well: https://github.com/argoproj-labs/rollout-extension (by Blake Barnett)

+For big XRs and claims (~50 resources), the graph is too small to view

 ## Claims

 Add link to XRD to graph